Administered by Cincinnati Children’s Hospital Medical Center – Radiology Department

 - Transcripts(s).
 Photocopies are acceptable.
 Transcript printouts from the Web are only acceptable if they show the school’s name, the student’s name, the courses completed, and the grades awarded.

 - Proof of enrollment or acceptance in a Medical Imaging Technologist’s program.
 Submit documentation from the registrar’s office that indicates proof of current enrollment.
-If your acceptance is pending when you submit your application, you must forward a copy of your acceptance letter to the committee for receipt by July 15 to be eligible for consideration.
+If your acceptance is pending when you submit your application, you must forward a copy of your acceptance letter to the committee to be eligible for consideration.

 - Essay.
 Please see details on the application form.